Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

    should have failed.

-Two options for dealing with this are to make the cache update in the context of the database transaction (so cache failure triggers rollback), or manage the Cache downstream in an event-driven process.
+Two options for dealing with this are to make the cache update in the context of the database transaction (so cache failure triggers rollback), or manage the cache downstream in an event-driven process.

 The event-driven process sounds appealing, as it also frees up the API application from needing to know how to populate the cache datastore.
-However, the eventual consistency problem here could trigger a never consistent problem: a delay in removing the deleted item from the cache could result in storing a received item that should have been rejected.
+However, the eventual consistency problem here could trigger a _never consistent_
+problem: a delay in removing the deleted item from the cache could result in storing a received item that should have been rejected.

 Another option is to provide a time-to-live (TTL) that will automatically flush cached items after a certain period of time, thus forcing a continual refresh of